Quick Summary

 - Balance and mobility issues

 Over-the-counter supplements can sometimes contain very high doses of folic acid, and this may not be right for you.
-A balanced diet, healthy lifestyle and balanced supplementation is the best way of preventing overdosing and promoting hair growth long term.
+A balanced diet, healthy lifestyle and balanced supplementation are the best way to promote good overall health, which, in turn, will reflect on your hair health.

 How long does folic acid take to help with hair issues?